joeturner177/joeturner177.github.io/about.md

 ### Other interests

-I am passionate about film, especially "World Cinema" (though I dislike that term).
+I am passionate about film, especially "World Cinema" (though I dislike the term).

 As a scientist, I am committed to pursuing responsible science and using science and technology to contribute towards creating a sustainable, peaceful, and just society.
-I am interested in promoting nuclear disarmament and encouraging the scientific community to end support for arms manufacturers and polluting industries.
+I am interested in promoting gender equality, nuclear disarmament, and encouraging the scientific community to end support for arms manufacturers and polluting industries.
 As a non-specialist, I also have a strong interest in a number of social and political issues including migrant and refugee solidarity, antiracist and antifascist activities, and homelessness support.